Donor communications matter – a lot. Are you thinking about your next appeal yet?

 To reach donors in a way that feels personal, segments are important.
 But they can also help you calibrate your language and ask amounts more finely.

-4. Collect a swipe file
+4. Collect a swipe file of donor communications

 Long ago, a colleague told me he thought there were few really new ideas… just cleverly reused ones.
 I’m not suggesting you copy someone else’s appeal word for word!
 That would be a big fail for YOUR donors.
 And dishonest.
 But use the pieces you collect to study.